 Say your core values include family and autonomy, so your goal is to buy a house in your home state … but you need to pay off your high-interest debt first.
-So maybe you put that house off for a while, but take the initiative to organize a cheap and cheerful family reunion tradition instead (via screens, at the moment).
+So maybe you put that house off for a while, but take the initiative to organize a cheap and cheerful family reunion tradition instead.

-Or maybe one of your values is cultural exploration and you planned to travel internationally (post-pandemic) … but you have used up some of your emergency fund with this downturn.
+Or maybe one of your values is cultural exploration and you planned to travel internationally … but you recently had to use up some of your emergency fund.
 So instead, you decide to press pause on travel while you build it back up.
-In the meantime, you plan to do some virtual cultural exploration, with the idea that learning about a culture — cooking its food, understanding its history, reading books by its authors — will deepen your travel experience eventually, and is something you can find value in now, while we’re all stuck at home.
+In the meantime, you plan to do some virtual cultural exploration, with the idea that learning about a culture — cooking its food, understanding its history, reading books by its authors — will deepen your travel experience eventually, and is something you can find value in now.

 4. Practice money mindfulness every day

 You can also use your core values to make more mindful decisions in daily life.
-For example, let’s say that it’s sometime in the future, when we’re all able to conduct business normally again, and you’re working on spending intentionally.
-You want to order a delicious latte from your favorite local coffee shop.
-A few things you can pause to consider:
+For example, let’s say you want to order a delicious latte from your favorite local coffee shop.

 Does the experience of sitting quietly with a warm drink map to a core value of self-care?
 Does sharing coffee time with a friend relate to your value of creating meaningful ties with people?
 Does caffeination fuel your value of productivity by giving you energy?
 By buying instead of making coffee, are you prioritizing a value of taking pleasure in little moments, or in quality experiences?
-Are you making a decision to support your local community and small businesses … which, in this post-pandemic future scenario, you value more highly than ever?
-Maybe you value self-respect, and you’re deciding to respect your own time.
-Or maybe you’re ready to celebrate a feminist moment by buying the f***ing latte.
+Are you making a decision to support your local community and small businesses … which, because of the pandemic, you value more highly than ever?
+Or maybe you value self-respect, and you’re deciding to respect your own time.
+And maybe you’re ready to push back on societal gender norms by buying the f***ing latte.